yuqin62/cmu-16824-group-project/README.md

 We provide a test script that loads the CLIP model and verifies the installation.

-The model will be downloaded automatically into:
+If this is your first time running the script, the model weights will be downloaded automatically into:
 "cmu-16824-group-project/checkpoints/clip/"

 Run for installation and test:
 #### python scripts/test_clip.py

+Expected output:
-Expected output: CLIP model and processor loaded successfully.
+CLIP model and processor loaded successfully.

-If this is your first time running the script, HuggingFace will download the weights into the local checkpoints directory:
-"/cmu-16824-group-project/checkpoints/clip/" folder

 ## ℹ️ Other things good to know: